THE LIST SO FAR.....

 Doreen was an early player in the LDDC's story - she was Secretary to the Corporation's first Chairman, Sir Nigel Broackes.
 Later she joined the staff of the LDDC and went on later to the Mersyside Development Corporation where she stayed until it was wound up in 1998.
 She then "retired" to the Wirral

 where she ran courses on working with stained glass.
 Then in 2006 Chris Farrow - another LDDC veteran - asked her to come out of retirement for three months to help set up the Central Salford Urban Regeneration Company.
-Two years later she's still there although soon she'll working only two days a week and maybe a little from home.
+It lasted a bit longer than that but she's just "retired" again!

 The stained glass business has been on hold and the main focus of activity has been building a narrowboat with partner David.
 They bought the hull in March 2007 and have worked every weekend and holiday on it since then.
-It's due to be launched in April.
 "It's been a great learning curve" she says "and we're already talking about the next one (twice as wide) which we'll take down to the South of France".

 Home Tel :